w3c/secure-payment-confirmation/scope.md

 ## Definitions

 **SPC Credential**
 : The data stored in the browser that represents the association between a payment instrument and some authentication credential(s).
 An SPC Credential includes one or more SPC Credential Identifiers.
+It is a design goal for this data structure to support FIDO but also potentially other authentication "backends."
+It is also a design goal to enable multiple payment instruments to be associated with a common authentication credential (e.g., biometric).

 **SPC Credential Identifiers**
 : These identifiers are generated during enrollment and stored by the Relying Party in association with a payment instrument.

 **SPC Request**
 : Information provided as input to the API.
 It is likely to include